 - iv.
 The Maritime Route Rationalization and Information System (MARRIS).
 A modular program with software and related tools for an effective route capacity measurement.
 The main component of the program is the NAVIS software the Automated Route Capacity Measurement Software with three (3) main features:

-- 1. Single Route Analysis
+- 1. Single Route Analysis;

-- 2. Mode Shift Analysis
+- 2. Mode Shift Analysis;

-- 3. Network-wide Analysis
+3. Network-wide Analysis.

-The project is in collaboration with the MARINA and the PPA with respect to the development and validation, and funded by the DOST.
+The project is a collaboration between the MARINA and the PPA on development and validation, and funded by the DOST.